acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.1.5 to 2.1.6
+This version of Lightning adds the ability to choose an image style, alt text, and other settings each time you embed an image in a WYSIWYG editor, rather that needing to rely on view modes.
+To enable this functionality:
+1. Clear all caches.
+2. Under *Configuration > Content Authoring > Text formats and editors*, edit the **Rich Text** filter format.
+Under "Filter settings", open the tab labeled "Limit allowed HTML tags and correct faulty HTML".
+3. In the "Allowed HTML tags" text field, you should see a tag like `<drupal-entity data-*>`.
+Change it to `<drupal-entity data-* alt title>`.
+4. Save the filter format.
+5. Under *Configuration > Content Authoring > Text editor embed buttons*,  edit the "Media browser" embed button.
+6. Under "Allowed Entity Embed Display plugins", ensure that the "Media Image" checkbox is checked.
+7. Save the embed button.

 ## 2.1.4 to 2.1.5
 There are no manual update steps for this version.